 Developing and communicating the cast of a production is the most difficult task faced by a Director.
 The Director is presented with an auditioning cast that often represents a wide variety of ages, skills, interests, and preferences.
 The Director is then challenged to assemble the casting assignments in a way that optimizes NTPA’s objective to deliver the best educational experience while providing the best possible production for all involved.

 NTPA’s youth theatre productions will follow a standard, rigorous casting process:

-- Casting is conducted through the scheduling of successive 10-minute auditions to allow time for the audition itself and, when appropriate, guidance and feedback.
+- Casting is conducted either through online video submissions or through the scheduling of successive 10-minute in-person auditions to allow time for the audition itself and, when appropriate, guidance and feedback.
 Alternative audition methods must be approved in advance by the Managing Director.

 - There will be a team of at least two professional casting directors, including the Director of the production.
 The Director may generally employ a casting rubric to objectively develop their cast.

 - A Director may conduct callbacks as appropriate to the show and the roles that need to be filled.

 To discourage “no show” audition reservations, effective for auditions taking place after March 1, 2019, NTPA will charge a “No Show Fee” of $15.00 for 6-12th grade productions to those students that commit and then skip their audition time slots.
 A reminder will be sent via email at least two weeks prior to the audition, and the student can change or cancel their audition timeslot up to 24 hours prior to the audition without incurring a fee.

 Upon selecting the cast, the Director will announce the roles in the following manner:

 - All roles cast will be announced via a single email to all auditioning actors by the date committed on the Audition Expectation forms unless otherwise notified.

 - A student may accept or reject a role within 24 hours.